 Health and Safety has undergone dramatic change over recent years.
-Through its actions via LA Code of Practice 67/2 (Revision 12) (LAC 67/2) and modifications to the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
+Through its actions via LA Code of Practice 67/2 (Revision 13) (LAC 67/2) and modifications to the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
 Health and Safety enforcement is confined to distinct nationally applied high-risk areas or local intelligence-based enforcement.
 Consequently, the nation-wide number of inspections has fallen dramatically to around 5% of what they were.
 There is no longer a legal requirement to register premises for health and safety enforcement and local authorities must rely on local 'intelligence information' to root out poor practices.
 It is against this backdrop that local authorities must now perform.
 Local authorities are able to respond to matters of evident concern and have done so where there is a serious risk of personal injury.

-For 2023-2024 The City of Wolverhampton Council health and safety team will follow the national LA Code of Practice - LAC 67/2.
-This includes national priorities such as work-related stress and mental health and electricity in hospitality settings, amongst others.
+For 2024 - 2025 The City of Wolverhampton Council health and safety team will follow the national LA Code of Practice - LAC 67/2.
+This includes national priorities such as the duty to manage asbestos and electrical safety in hospitality settings, amongst others.
 The Service will continue to investigate workplace accidents in keeping with national selection guidance that identifies which accidents and incidents are worthy of investigation and those which are not.